yehia67/documentation/iri/0.1/how-to-guides/run-an-iri-node-on-linux.md

     * **TCP neighbor peering port:** 14600
     * **TCP API port:** 14265

----

-The IRI is Java software, so it must be run in a Java runtime environment (JRE).
+## Download the IRI

 You have two options for downloading the latest IRI software:
 * Download the pre-built Java file from GitHub (quickest option)
 * Build the Java file from the source code on GitHub

-## Download the pre-built IRI Java file
+### Download the pre-built IRI Java file

-The pre-built IRI Java file is available on the IOTA GitHub repository.
+The pre-built IRI Java file is available on the [IOTA GitHub repository](https://github.com/iotaledger/iri/releases).
+Downloading this file is the quickest and simplest way to install the IRI.

 1. Install the latest security patches for your system